mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 ## About

 This was a class I created for last.fm's API.
-Currently only three calls are supported.
+Not all of Last.fm's API calls are supported at this time.
+Only these are supported.

 1. Get Loved Tracks
 2. Get Recent Tracks
 3. Get Banned Tracks

-**More documentation will be coming.** I just created this, and I'm still working on the details and stuff.
+4. Get Library Tracks

 ***

 ## Changelog:

+### 0.3

+* Updated current method names
+* Added library calls

+### 0.2

+* More in file documentation
+* Added limit as optional parameter to all existing methods
+* Added time back parameter to getRecent()

 ### 0.1